mahmoudparsian/pyspark-tutorial/README.md

 PySpark Tutorial
 ================

-PySpark is the Spark Python API.
-The purpose of PySpark tutorial is to provide basic distributed algorithms using PySpark.
-Note that PySpark is an interactive shell for basic testing and debugging and is not supposed to be used for production environment.
+* PySpark is the Python API for Spark.
+* The purpose of PySpark tutorial is to provide basic distributed algorithms using PySpark.
+* PySpark  has an interactive shell for basic testing and debugging and is not supposed to be used for production environment.
+* You may use `spark-submit` command for running PySpark programs (may be used for testing and production environemtns)

 [PySpark Algorithms Book](https://github.com/mahmoudparsian/pyspark-algorithms/README.md)
 ================================================================================